youtube/api-samples/java/README.md

   mvn compile

-To run the code sample from the command line, enter the following:
+To run a code sample from the command line, enter the following:

+  <code>mvn exec:java -Dexec.mainClass="FULL_CLASS_NAME"</code>

+For samples that require arguments, also specify -Dexec.args, e.g.:

-  mvn exec:java -Dexec.mainClass="FULL_CLASS_NAME"
+  <code>mvn exec:java -Dexec.mainClass="FULL_CLASS_NAME" -Dexec.args="arg1 arg2"</code>

 For more instructions about how to set up Maven and/or your IDE to run YouTube API samples, see this video: